 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Western Nebraska Community College undergrads use financial aid to help pay for school.
-In 2021, 435 of the 1,625 undergrads enrolled received financial aid.
-Western Nebraska Community College meets 90 percent of the demonstrated financial need for undergraduates.
+In 2022, 435 of the 1,625 undergrads enrolled received financial aid.
+Western Nebraska Community College meets 90% of the demonstrated financial need for undergraduates.